nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Reaplly -  Reapplying your virtual machine's state

 ## Availability Set
+- Fault domains are used to define the group of virtual machines that share a common source and network switch.
+You can have up to 3 fault domains.
+- Update domains are used to group virtual machines and physical hardware that can be rebooted at the same time.
+You can have up to 20 update domains.

 - Sets place VMs in different fault domains and update domains
 - Microsoft guarantees a 99.95% SLA
 - Azure Availability Set cannot be moved directly to a different subscription.